w3c/wot-cg/Tutorials/whatiswot/website/docs/preliminary/OSI Layers.md

 Performing this we were able to send the temperature data.

-In order for the thermomether to receive the data, it has to go through all the OSI layers but in reverse order.
+In order for the thermometer to receive the data, it has to go through all the OSI layers but in reverse order.
 At the end of the process, we can observe the temperature change on the indicator.

 ![layers](/img/tutorial/OSI-Layers/layers.png)